UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

    - **Subnet Name** - The name of the first subnet within the virtual network.

    - **Subnet Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
-It must be within the address range of the virtual network.
-It should be noted that the address range of a subnet currently in use cannot be edited.
+It must be contained by the address space of the virtual network.
+The address range of a subnet which is in use cannot be edited.

         ![Create new virtual network](images/azs-public-browser-new-virtual-network-blade2.png)